 Looking for the Brand FAQ & Contact page?
 Click here.

 Cruelty-Free & Vegan Brand List

-Why are some brands listed on your brands to avoid list but other sites say they are cruelty-free?
+Why are some brands listed on the Logical Harmony Brands to Avoid list, but other sites say that they are cruelty-free?

 How does Logical Harmony define “cruelty-free”?

 There is currently no legal definition of the term “cruelty-free”, so it can mean different things to different people.
 We use “cruelty-free” to say that a brand is not testing on animals, does not use any ingredients that have been tested on animals, and is not testing on animals when required by law.
 A brand can be cruelty-free and still use animal ingredients.
 All brands mentioned on Logical Harmony are cruelty-free.

 How does Logical Harmony define “vegan”?

 Vegan means that there are no animal ingredients or animal bi-products in the products.
 All products featured on Logical Harmony are vegan.

 If a brand is listed by PETA, Leaping Bunny, or Cruelty-Free International as cruelty-free are they automatically added to the cruelty-free brand list on Logical Harmony?